 No, let us be practical and to the point - is it problematic and even recommended to travel to and in Ireland as a Muslim?

 Traveling as a Muslim in Ireland - a Synopsis

 Irish law allows for no discrimination against any ethnic or religious group, so in dealing with the authorities being a Muslim should not be a factor at all.
-You will not be denied a visa, or in general treated differently.
+You will not be denied a visa or generally treated differently.